NomarCub/obsidian-open-vscode/README.md

 # Open in VSCode

-This plugin for [Obsidian](https://obsidian.md/) makes a ribbon button to open your vault as a Visual Studio Code workspace.
+This plugin for [Obsidian](https://obsidian.md/) makes a ribbon button and a command to open your vault as a Visual Studio Code workspace.

 You can use VSCode for various purposes with your vault, such as for git version control, markdown formatting with [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), linting with [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint), [mass formatting files](https://marketplace.visualstudio.com/items?itemName=jbockle.jbockle-format-files) and more.